The Fresh Hell of a Poetry Recital

 I’ve seen this one before.
 Twenty-two years old.
 White, young, pretty.
 The girl has words, you hear them in between the noises she makes.
 There might be something there.
 The only problem is somewhere along the line this little bit of whitebread wonder has decided she is a fifty-year-old back woman beatnik.

 She doesn’t read, she yells.
 In-a-staccato-burst-of-artificial-anger-and-sharp-too-loud-argh.
 If she would just read, maybe softly, gently, she would be heard a lot more clearly.
 But she doesn’t do that.
-She hollers, she attacks the mike and all the while smiling sweetly.
+She hollers, attacks the mike, and all the while smiling sweetly.

 I want to leap up to her, make her stop, explain that she cannot be an angry black sixty-year-old woman because, well, SHE ISNT!
 I really feel the urge to hit her with the bongo, and that’s too bad.
 Mostly because I think she might actually have some talent if she would just stop yelling.